Xilinx/PYNQ/docs/source/pynq_libraries/grove.rst

 GPIO         UART, G1 - G7
 ==========   =========================

-A list of drivers provided for Grove peripherals can be found in the :ref:`pynq-lib-pmod` section for the *PYNQ Grove Adapter* and in the :ref:`pynq-lib-arduino` for the *PYNQ Arduino Shield*.
+A list of drivers provided for Grove peripherals can be found in :ref:`pynq-lib-pmod` for the *PYNQ Grove Adapter* and in :ref:`pynq-lib-arduino` for the *PYNQ Shield*.

 Examples
 --------

-In the :ref:`base-overlay`, two PMOD instances are available: PMODA (iop1) and PMODB (iop2).
-After the overlay is loaded Grove adapters connected theses instances can be accessed as follows:
+In :ref:`base-overlay`, two Pmod instances are available: PMODA and PMODB.
+After the overlay is loaded, the Grove peripherals can be accessed as follows:

 .. code-block:: Python